Secrets of Top Private Eyes

 "A lot of people think you need to have some kind of law enforcement background

-people who are streetwise and able to go out and get the information.
-You've got
+of people who are streetwise and able to go out and get the information.
+You've

-to be a go-getter.
+got to be a go-getter.
 Nothing to do with police work, or police techniques.
-Being a

-PI is gaining information and knowledge.
-We go to a lot of seminars and read a
+Being a PI is gaining information and knowledge.
+We go to a lot of seminars and

-went to the John Jay School of Criminal Justice they could not get you ready for
+if you went to the John Jay School of Criminal Justice they could not get you

 |